Module 10 − Introduction to Wave Propagation, Transmission Lines, and Antennas

 some finite value.
 However, if the vswr is to be a useful quantity, the power losses along the line must be small

 Power Standing-Wave Ratio

-the voltage standing-wave ratio is called the POWER STANDING-WAVE RATIO (pswr).
+the voltage standing-wave ratio is called the Power Standing-WAVE RATIO (pswr).
 Therefore:

 Current Standing-Wave Ratio

-maximum to minimum current along a transmission line is called CURRENT STANDING-WAVE RATIO (iswr).
+maximum to minimum current along a transmission line is called CURRENT Standing-WAVE RATIO (iswr).
 Therefore:

-point on an open-circuited rf line do voltage peaks occur?
+point on an open-circuited RF line do voltage peaks occur?

 Q30.
 What does vswr measure?

 This chapter has presented information on the characteristics of transmission lines.
 The information

 that follows summarizes the important points of this chapter.